 You have taken care of all the safety issues in your home, its time to move on to any repairs that will negatively affect your home’s value if put off.
 This category of repairs will worsen over time, turning a small minor repair into a major issue.
 The following are some of the common worsening repair issues:

 - Window Leaks — Having a small window leak can cause significant damage to your home.
-Water can enter your home’s structure and eat away to the sheathing and framing, turning a small leak repair into a safety issue.
+Water can enter your home’s structure and eat away at the sheathing and framing, turning a small leak repair into a safety issue.

-- Roof Leaks — With all the rain we get in the northwest, having a roof leak no matter the size can cause severe damage to your home.
+- Roof Leaks — With all the rain we get in the northwest, having a roof leak, no matter the size, can cause severe damage to your home.
 Getting any leaks repaired early by a licensed contractor is an absolute must.